Skip to content

 The following features are available only for Qodo Merge 💎 users:

-• The Apply this suggestion checkbox, which interactively converts a suggestion into a committable code comment
+• The Apply / Chat checkbox, which interactively converts a suggestion into a committable code comment

 • The More checkbox to generate additional suggestions